gruns/ImmortalDB/README.md

 [DOMString](https://developer.mozilla.org/en-US/docs/Web/API/DOMString).

 The storage engines that IronDB stores data in can also be configured.
-For example, to only store data reliably in browser cookies and localStorage:
+For example, to only store data reliably in cookies and LocalStorage:

 ```javascript
 import { IronStorage, CookieStore, LocalStorageStore } from 'iron-db'